Antoniofdjs/Mvc-GamePage/README.md

 # .NET MVC Game Deals Page

-WORK IN DEVELOPMENT - Page for a photographer's portfolio - WORK IN DEVELOPMENT
+WORK IN DEVELOPMENT - Page for game deals via the API of CheapShark and IGDB twitch API info.

 ## Overview